tibs/reST-slides-talk/README.rst

 The talk was (will be) given at CamPUG_ on Tuesday 1st February 2022.

+,, Make this URL point to the appropriate meetup page when there is one
 .. _CamPUG: https://www.meetup.com/CamPUG/

 Stuff about what is here and how to (re)use it